April 12, 2017

 So, that’s the legal information about the levy.
 Why is it being introduced?
 It is being introduced because the government thinks larger businesses should shoulder the responsibility of increasing apprenticeship numbers.
-The target is that the scheme will generate £3 billion a year, a sum that will be used to meet another target – the funding of 3 million apprentices by 2020.
+The target is that the scheme will generate £3 million a year, a sum that will be used to meet another target – the funding of 3 million apprentices by 2020.

 The government wants UK businesses to build an apprenticeships culture and has set out its proposals in a document entitled ‘English Apprenticeships: Our 2020 Vision’.

 It is important to note that apprenticeships are a devolved policy, so how England manages its apprenticeship programme is different to how it is managed in Northern Ireland, Scotland and Wales.